 We’ve all heard it a million times.
 As soon as the ball drops on New Year’s Eve — and after all the hugging and reminiscing about last year is over — everyone begins working on their “new” life.

 The whole, “New Year, New Me” attitude has completely taken over our society.
 We obsess over becoming happier, more attractive, kinder and more accomplished every year, and then bear the weight of feeling like a failure when we fail to meet these resolutions.

 I cannot deny that self-improvement is a very important step for everyone to take.
 It is important for us to take a step back and evaluate how we feel about the person we are, or where we hope to be down the road.
-I fear that New Years is a time for us to use January 1st as an excuse for a fresh start.
+New Years is an excuse for a fresh start.
 But what is stopping us from beginning every single day as if we were beginning a new chapter in our lives?

 - For starters, I really need to wear my night guard more often.
 As silly as it seems, I notice a difference in my stress levels and even the frequency of my headaches when I wear my night guard consistently.
 Little things do add up.